Toyota Land Cruiser (J70): Features

-Square-bodied Land Cruiser utility 4x4.
-Two or four doors with steel doors and top, slanted windshield.
-The front-clip styling remains much like that of the 40 Series.
+The J70 Land Cruiser utility has two or four doors with steel doors; the front-clip styling remains much like that of the 40 Series.
 The grille can be mesh or can consist of three horizontal bars.

-Both have three additional horizontal slots in a single line under the grille.
+There are three additional horizontal slots in a single line in the sheet metal under the grille.
 Front turn signals are square with triangular white lens elements underneath, and are affixed to the vertical edge of the front clip above the fenders and just outboard of each headlight.
 The top can be hard or soft.
 The doors are hard, with roll-up windows.
 Taillights are long, vertical rectangles inset low into the rear bodywork.
 Rear doors are paired swing-out 'barn doors'.
-Windshields of some military versions will fold atop hood.
+The windscreens of some military versions will fold down to the bonnet.
 It is available in many forms, including a four-door semi-long (J77V → J76V), a pickup (J75P → J79P), and long-wheelbase utility wagon (J75V → J77V / J78V).

 With the exception of a few light-duty models that evolved into the Prado, all 70 Series Land Cruisers have solid leaf-sprung rear axles.
-Solid front axles were leaf-sprung until 1998, when Toyota decided in favor of a coil spring front suspension with leading arms, and a slightly lighter front axle.
+The front solid axles were leaf-sprung until 1998, when Toyota decided in favour of a coil spring front suspension with leading arms, and a slightly lighter front axle.
 Also beginning in 1999 the rear leaf springs were extended to allow for greater wheel travel (articulation) and increased ride comfort.

 Most 70 Series Land Cruisers (both petrol and diesel models) use inline six-cylinder engines.
-The exceptions are the V8 diesel 1VD-FTV engine introduced in some markets in 2007 and the V6 petrol 1GR-FE introduced in 2009, with the last straight-6 available being the diesel 1HZ for markets with less stringent emission rules such as Africa and Bolivia.
+The exceptions are the V8 diesel 1VD-FTV engine introduced in some markets in 2007, the V6 petrol 1GR-FE introduced in 2009, and the inline four diesel 1GD-FTV introduced in 2023, with the last straight-6 available being the diesel 1HZ for markets with less stringent emission rules such as Africa and Bolivia.
 Regardless of the engine, a 5-speed manual transmission delivers power to a part-time four-wheel-drive transfer case with high and low range.
 The solid front axles are a full-floating design with manual locking hubs.
 The solid rear axles are available in semi-floating and full-floating variations.
 Selectable locking differentials (front and rear) are factory options in some markets.

 Basic comfort features such as air-conditioning and radio are available, but the 70 Series lacks many of the refined and luxury features of the more expensive passenger Land Cruisers (80, 90, 100, and 200 Series).
 70-series Land Cruisers were usually fitted with manual transmissions, although a four-speed automatic was available on select versions like the FJ73 (1985–1992), the BJ74, the HZJ73/77 (1990–1999), and the HZJ74/76K (1999–2004).